Jyoti swarupini: Structure and Lakshana

 It is the 2nd rāgam in the 12th chakra Aditya.
 The mnemonic name for this rāgam is Aditya-Sri.
 The mnemonic phrase is sa ru gu mi pa dha ni.
 Its ascending and descending scale (' structure) is as follows:

 See swaras in Carnatic music for details on above notation.
 The notes used are shatsruthi rishabham, antara gandharam, prati madhyamam, shuddha dhaivatham, kaisiki nishadham.

 Jyotiswarupini, being a melakarta rāgam, by definition is a sampoorna rāgam (it has all seven notes in ascending and descending scale).

-Janya rāgams

-A few minor janya rāgams (derived scales) are associated with Jyotiswarupini.
-See List of janya rāgams for full list of janya rāgams associated with this and other melakarta rāgams.

-Compositions

-Here are a few compositions set to this parent musical scale.